WWE News: Superstar Blasts Becky Lynch, Calls Her Pregnancy ‘Irresponsible’ And ‘Garbage’

 WWE superstar Becky Lynch shocked the world recently when she announced her pregnancy on an episode of Monday Night Raw.
 Her heartwarming promo captured the hearts of wrestling fans and her fellow superstars, but not everyone supports her decision to start a family.
-Shayna Baszler recently said that the “kid is gonna suck” during a recent promo, and she elaborated on this opinion on The Bump.
+Shayna Baszler said “that kid’s gonna suck” during a recent promo, and she elaborated on this opinion on The Bump.

 As quoted by Ringside News, Baszler has a problem with Lynch not honoring her commitments to the company.
 According to Baszler, Lynch had a responsibility to the women’s division as she held a championship, and she isn’t a fan of the way Lynch gave up the title.